 CLIENT 1 pin, that it is connected to, is an I/O pin (not just Output).

 Let's correct this (pardon me if my assumption is incorrect, I don't know the context of this diagram).

 And finally, we can add the warning label

 Turn off the alignment grid and voila! we have a really weird way of creating diagrams.

-PCB schematics is a rigid, inappropriate and strangely a fun way to create diagrams!
-It is time-consuming, has somewhat of a learning curve and it can be potentially expensive.
+PCB schematics is a rigid, inappropriate, and strangely fun way to create diagrams!
+It is time-consuming, has somewhat of a learning curve, and can be potentially expensive.
 But diagrams are oh so beautiful!
-For most needs, Monodraw hits a sweet spot - brutalist, functional and quirky (and dare I say, aesthetic?).
+For most needs, Monodraw hits a sweet spot - brutalist, functional, and quirky (and dare I say, aesthetic?).

 One of the Monodraw developers, Milen, also created the infamous minimalist to-do list app called Clear.